GSC-voice-linker/voice-bridge-fe/README.md

 2. Create a new file named `.env`.
 3. Add your configuration details in the format shown below:

+For security reasons, we have not provided the direct URLs to our server in the configuration.
+However, the server is operational, so you should be able to use the application without any issues by installing the APK.

 ```plaintext
 appSttKey='Sever Url'
 appSignTranslationKey='Sever Url'